Skip to content

 Employee ownership is a term for any arrangement in which a company’s employees own shares in their company or the right to the value of shares in their company.
 Employee ownership is a broad concept that can take many forms, ranging from simple grants of shares to highly structured plans.
-The most common form of employee ownership in the U.S. is the employee stock ownership plan (ESOP), a highly tax-advantaged plan in which employees own shares through a trust funded by the company.
-Other forms of employee ownership include stock options, stock grants, synthetic equity (granting the right to the value of shares but not the shares themselves), worker cooperatives, and employee ownership trusts.
+Congress created tax incentives to promote the creation of employee stock ownership plans (ESOPs), currently the most common form of employee ownership in the United States.
+Other forms of employee ownership include worker cooperatives, employee ownership trusts, direct employee ownership, stock options, stock grants, and synthetic equity (granting the right to the value of shares but not the shares themselves).

 For a side-by-side comparison of ESOPs, equity grants, employee ownership trusts, and worker cooperatives, see the article Employee Ownership for Closely Held Companies: ESOPs vs. Equity Grants, Trusts, and Worker Cooperatives.